 LASIK laser eye correction is painless.
 You may feel some pressure on the eye but no discomfort.
 Because the flap adheres to the corneal bed, the healing process begins immediately.
 The eye has a remarkable ability to heal itself and patients are able to return to most of their daily activities the next day.1

-Learn more about LASIKAvailable at our Chatswood clinic, SMILE (small incision lenticule extraction) is a one-step, one-laser procedure using minimally invasive, keyhole surgery – the laser makes a tiny 3 mm incision and then creates a disc (lenticule) of corneal tissue.
+Available at our NSW clinics, SMILE (small incision lenticule extraction) and SMILE pro are one-step, one-laser procedures using minimally invasive, keyhole surgery – the laser makes a tiny 3 mm incision and then creates a disc (lenticule) of corneal tissue.
 The laser eye surgeon then gently removes the disc to reshape the cornea and correct the refractive error.
 Since no flap was created, the top layer of the cornea is essentially intact.
-Unfortunately, SMILE is not currently available to treat long-sightedness (hyperopia or presbyopia).
+Unfortunately, SMILE and SMILE pro are not currently available to treat long-sightedness (hyperopia or presbyopia).

 Certain patients may be better suited to SMILE laser surgery, including people with a high degree of short-sightedness, athletes who play contact sports and people at a higher risk of developing dry eye after surgery.